Here is the deal on Ice Plant Care – it is pretty easy!

 - Drosanthemum floribundum

-By any name, these enthusiastic easy-care, cold-hardy perennials can transform even the driest and most inhospitable patch of land into an attractive and inviting garden.
+By any name, these enthusiastic, easy-care, cold-hardy perennials can transform even the driest and most inhospitable patch of land into an attractive and inviting garden.

 Some of the very best choices in pollen and nectar providing Ice Plant can be found among the Delosperma varieties.

-Best Locations For Growing Ice Plant
+Best Locations For Growing Ice Plants

 The ice plant will spread easily.
 In fact, in coastal California, the plant has become invasive.

-When choosing Ice Plants and planning their care, keep in mind they will be less cold hardy in wetter areas.
+When choosing Ice Plants and planning their care, keep in mind they will be less cold and hardy in wetter areas.

 Factor in a reduction of one or two zones in making your preparations.
 This is typical of drought-tolerant plants.
 A wet climate reduces their ability to tolerate cold.

-Though an exceptionally hardy ice plant like sansevieria trifasciata and cold resistant as we find many cacti and succulents, it isn’t named the ice plant for that reason.
+Though an exceptionally hardy ice plant like Sansevieria trifasciata and cold resistant as we find many cacti and succulents, it isn’t named the ice plant for that reason.

 Surprisingly the leaves can be eaten and make an interesting addition to salads or steamed or stir/fried veggie dishes.
 However, it appears deer resistant for their dining palette.